 The Damajaqua Cascades (also known as the “27 Waterfalls”) are one of the most thrilling sights and experiences in Puerto Plata.
 Visit all 27 waterfalls of Damajagua.
 For an unforgettable adventure swim, slide and jump through the refreshing crystal clear water.

 Located in nearby Salvaleón de Higüey and inaugurated in 1971, this cathedral ranks among the most important religious sites in the Dominican Republic.
 The Basílica Catedral Nuestra Señora de la Altagracia is a Roman Catholic minor basilica and cathedral dedicated to Our Lady of Altagracia, patroness of the nation.
 The basilica is the seat of the Roman Catholic Diocese of Nuestra Señora de la Altagracia en Higüey.

-Looking for more cool things to do in the Dominican Republic?
-Pick a tour…
+More cool things to do in the Dominican Republic